 Prostatic enlargement is dependent on tissue androgen.
-In this study, researchers investigated the effects of Ganoderma lucidum on the steroid enzyme 5α-reductase a and on the testosterone-induced growth of the prostate in castrated rats.
+In this study, researchers investigated the effects of Ganoderma Lucidum on the steroid enzyme 5α-reductase and the testosterone-induced growth of the prostate in castrated rats.

-Of the methanol extracts of all studied medicinal mushrooms, the fruit body of Ganoderma lucidum or the extract prepared from it significantly inhibited the testosterone-induced growth of the prostatic tissues in castrated rats.
+Of the methanol extracts of all studied medicinal mushrooms, the fruiting body of Ganoderma Lucidum or its extract significantly inhibited the testosterone-induced growth of the prostatic tissues in castrated rats.
 The 5 alpha-reductase inhibitory activity of Ganoderma lucidum was dose-dependent.

 Additionally, the extracts of Ganoderma lucidum inhibited both types of 5 alpha-reductase enzymes.
 This is also called dual inhibition, which might be advantageous for the therapy of BPH.